andreasjordan/PowerShell-for-DBAs/README.md

 So I have stored the table structure in a structured format as well ([SampleSchema.psd1](./PowerShell/SampleSchema.psd1)) and automatically generate the correct DDL statements for each database system.
 See [Import-Schema.ps1](./PowerShell/Import-Schema.ps1) and [Import-Data.ps1](./PowerShell/Import-Data.ps1) on how I load the data.

 While working on the commands to transfer data between database systems, I also created commands to import and export data from and to files.
 The import command can read files in the xml format that the [Stack Exchange Data Dump](https://archive.org/details/stackexchange) uses.
-So it is possible to import all the different files into the four database systems I focus on in this project.
+This makes it possible to import all the different files into the four database systems I'm focusing on in this project.
 See [CreateSampleData3.ps1](./PowerShell/CreateSampleData3.ps1) for details.

 ## What commands are included?